ronylee11/ronylee11/README.md

 > /rɒnɪ/

 I'm a Web Developer and Linux Enthusiast. <br/>
-Come talk to me about coffee, chess, guitar, mechanical keyboards, weightlifting, and coding! <br/>
+Come talk to me about coffee, chess, guitar, custom keyboards, weightlifting, and coding! <br/>
 Love listening to neo soul, r&b, and soft pop music for the chill vibe. <br/>

 I've been using Arch Linux as my daily driver since 2019, loved to mess around my setups and customizing my workspaces. <br/>